-Shares are what show ownership of a limited company.
-Some shareholders might own more shares than others, which means that they own different percentages of the business.
+Limited companies are owned by their shareholders who, literally, hold a share of the business.
+Some shareholders might own more shares than others, which means that they own different percentages of the business (in accounting terms you might see this referred to as their share of the company’s equity).

 For instance, an ‘A share’ shareholder might be paid dividends at a different rate to a ‘B’ shareholder.
 A ‘C’ shareholder may not have the same voting rights as a ‘B’ shareholder.
-This means that you could have a variety of shareholders with very different dividend payouts and voting rights.
+This means you could have a variety of shareholders with very different dividend pay outs and voting rights.

 If you’re just dividing by share ownership, the benefit is that it’s a fair and simple way of dividing company profits.
 But what about alphabet shares?